A Visit to the Lazio Region of Italy

 + posts

-Barbara Angelakis is one of the founders of LuxuryWeb Magazine and its Senior Travel Writer.
+Barbara Angelakis is one of the founders of LuxuryWeb Magazine, and she is its Senior Travel Writer.
 She travels the four corners of the world with a thirst for knowledge and a twinkle in her eye, seeking out the history of people and places and sharing her experiences.
 She specializes in culture and history along with luxury destinations, hotels/resorts/cruises/spas, and most recently Jewish Heritage, exploring the historical connection between Jews and their host countries.
 She has been recognized for outstanding coverage as “Journalist of the Year” by the Tanzania Tourist Board and is the recipient of the MTA Malta Tourism Press Award, the first American to receive this honor.
 For the past 25 years, Barbara has written extensively for LuxuryWeb Magazine, and her work can also be found at The Jerusalem Post, Jewish Link, Epoch Times, and Vision Times.

-Manos Angelakis is one of the founders, the former Managing Editor for 25 years, the current Managing Editor Emeritus, and Senior Food & Wine Writer of LuxuryWeb Magazine.
-He is an accomplished travel writer, photographer, and food and wine critic based in Hackensack, New Jersey.
-As a travel writer, he has written extensively about numerous cities and countries.
-Manos has also been certified as a Tuscan Wine Master and has traveled to wine-producing areas in order to evaluate firsthand the product of top-rated vineyards.
-In the past year, he has visited and written multiple articles about Morocco, Turkey, Quebec City, Switzerland, Antarctica, and most recently the South of France.
-Articles in other publications include Vision Times and Epoch Times.
+Manos Angelakis was one of the founders, the former Managing Editor for 25 years, the former Managing Editor Emeritus, and former Senior Food & Wine Writer of LuxuryWeb Magazine.
+He passed away in 2025 as an accomplished travel writer, photographer, and food and wine critic based in Hackensack, New Jersey.
+As a travel writer, he wrote extensively about numerous cities and countries.
+Manos was also certified as a Tuscan Wine Master and traveled to wine-producing areas in order to evaluate firsthand the product of top-rated vineyards.
+His articles in other publications include Vision Times and Epoch Times.

 0 Comments